aderusha/HASwitchPlate/Documentation/README.md

 ## First, a note of caution

-The HA SwitchPlate project is a moderately complicated build and requires some basic knowledge of soldering, electronics, Arduino programming, MQTT, and how to safely handle high-voltage AC.
+The HA SwitchPlate project requires some basic knowledge of soldering, electronics, Arduino programming, MQTT, and how to safely handle high-voltage AC.
 This point bears some repeating so let's try a bigger font to make sure everyone gets it:

 # THIS PROJECT INVOLVES MONKEYING WITH HIGH VOLTAGE AND YOU COULD KILL YOURSELF AND/OR SET YOUR HOUSE ON FIRE